 The National Breast Cancer Foundation reports that a woman is diagnosed with breast cancer every two minutes.
 Innovations in research, surgical options and clinical trials give women many more options.
 With early detection, a woman’s survival rate goes up.
-That’s why breast self exams are an important way for women to give their “girls” a fighting chance, especially during Breast Cancer Awareness Month..
+That’s why breast self exams are an important way for women to give their “girls” a fighting chance, especially during Breast Cancer Awareness Month in October 2019.

-Researchers discovered that early-stage breast cancer patients had comparable survival rates whether treated with a lumpectomy and radiation — or a mastectomy.
+Researchers discover that early-stage breast cancer patients had comparable survival rates whether treated with a lumpectomy and radiation — or a mastectomy.

 How to Observe Breast Cancer Awareness Month